 Deep clean like you never have before, clean fresh air intakes, refrigerator, baseboards, under the beds, EVERYWHERE!

 Home staging is a good time to tackle the tiny nicks, scratches, holes, and other impurities that signal neglect to buyers.

 5. Go neutral

 This staging tip is a bit more time and cost intensive, but it can make a major difference when it comes to your sale price and time on the market.

 6. Make a good first impression

 Having an inviting curb appeal is very important since it is the first impression they have of your home.
-Then having fresh flowers and pleasing smells in the entryway and throughout the house heightens all senses and draw people in with the most positive impression.
+Having fresh flowers and pleasing natural smells in the entryway and throughout the house heightens all senses and draw people in with the most positive impression.
 Focus on bright warm light and fresh healthy plants spread throughout the house.
 Do not fill the home with overwhelming artificial smells but fill it with fresh, clean, subtle scents.